openmobilityfoundation/mobility-data-specification/policy/README.md

 <a name="distribution"></a>
 ## Distribution

-Policies may be published by Agencies or their authorized delegates via JSON objects.
+Policies may be published by Agencies or their authorized delegates via JSON objects via REST API.

 Each policy will have a unique ID (UUID).

 Published policies should be treated as immutable data.
-Obsoleting or otherwise changing policies is accomplished by publishing additional policies with a field named “prev_policies”, a list of UUID references to the previous policy or policies.
+Obsoleting or otherwise changing policies is accomplished by publishing additional policies with a field named `prev_policies`, a list of UUID references to the previous policy or policies.

 Policies should be stored and accessible indefinitely so that the set of active policies at a given time in the past can be retrieved from the `/policies` endpoint.

 Policies will typically be linked to one or more associated geographies.
 Geography descriptions (e.g. geofences or lists of street segments) must also be maintained by the Agency indefinitely.
 Policies without specific geographies (global policies) are assumed to apply to the entire service area managed by the Agency.

-Policies should be re-fetched whenever (a) a Policy expires, or (b) at an interval specified by the Agency.
+Policies should be re-fetched whenever (a) a Policy expires (via its `end_date`), or (b) at an interval specified by the Agency, e.g. "daily at midnight".

 <a name="schema"></a>